RubixML/Churn/README.md

     ->apply(new IntervalDiscretizer(3));
 ```

 With our dataset already prepared, the next thing we'll do is create two subsets to be used for training and validation purposes.
-The training set will be used by Naive Bayes during training while the testing set will be used to measure the model's accuracy after training.
+The training set will be used by Naive Bayes during training to learn a model while the testing set will be used to gauge the model's accuracy after training.
 In the example below, we'll put 80% of the labeled samples into the training set and use the remaining 20% for validation later.
 We use different samples to train the model than to validate it because we want to test the learner on samples it has never seen before.

 ```php
 [$training, $testing] = $dataset->stratifiedSplit(0.8);
 ```

-Now, we can instantiate our Naive Bayes estimator with a set of parameters (called "hyper-parameters" in ML terms) that will control how the learner behaves.
+Now, we can instantiate our Naive Bayes estimator with a set of parameters (called "hyper-parameters") that will control how the learner behaves.
 The current implementation of Naive Bayes has two hyper-parameters that we should be aware of.
-The `priors` hyper-parameter allows us to specify the class prior probabilities instead of the default which is to calculate the prior probabilities from the training set.
-For example, if we know that our average churn rate is about 5% then we can specify that and the learner will adapt its predictions accordingly.
-The second hyper-parameter is the smoothing parameter which controls the amount of Laplacian smoothing added to the conditional probabilities of each feature.
+The `priors` parameter allows the user to specify the class prior probabilities (i.e. the probability that a particular class will be the outcome if chosen randomly) instead of the default which is to calculate the prior probabilities using the distribution of the training set.
+For example, if we know that our average churn rate is about 5% in real life, then we can specify that as the `"Yes"` class prior probability and Naive Bayes will adapt accordingly.
+The second hyper-parameter is the smoothing parameter which controls the amount of Laplacian smoothing added to the conditional probabilities of each feature calculated during training.
 Smoothing is a form of regularization that prevents the model from being too "sure of itself" especially when the number of training samples is low.
 For the purposes of this example, we'll leave the `smoothing` parameter as the default value of 1.0.
 Feel free to play around with these settings to see how they effect the accuracy of the trained model.

 ```php
 use Rubix\ML\Classifiers\NaiveBayes;